-France Reins In Google Digitisation Project23/12/2009 by Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.US internet search engine company Google was sentenced by a French tribunal to pay a €300,000 euro fine to French publishing company La Martinière on 18 December but plans to appeal, according to sources.According to the judgment posted on Legalis, a web-based resource for lawyers, available here (in French), Google lost the lawsuit brought against it by La Martinière for publishing extracts of books on the internet through its Google Books digitisation programme without the publishing company’s permission.
+France Reins In Google Digitisation Project23/12/2009 by Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.US internet search engine company Google was sentenced by a French tribunal to pay a €300,000 euro fine to French publishing company La Martinière on 18 December but plans to appeal, according to sources.According to the judgment posted on Legalis, a web-based resource for lawyers, available here (in French), Google lost the lawsuit brought against it by La Martinière for publishing extracts of books on the internet through its Google Books digitisation programme without the publishing company’s permission.
 It was found that Google had engaged in counterfeiting acts by doing so.
 Google has one month to comply with the judgment or it would have to pay an additional €10,000 euro fine for each day beyond the one month grace period.Some commentators have said that this decision to punish Google might not be in the best interests of French authors and the diffusion of French culture, because their work will be less easily available online.
 Google France has announced that it will appeal in the coming weeks to try to overturn the judgment, according to the Agence France Presse (in French).In the United States, copyright disputes over Google’s book scanning project led to a settlement agreement with the Authors Guild and the Association of American Publishers.
 The settlement has to be approved by the court and a final settlement/fairness hearing is planned for 18 February 2010.
 (IPW, IP-Burble, 20 November 2009).Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"France Reins In Google Digitisation Project" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.